 Under Texas law, Tex.
 Penal Code § 22.041, child abandonment is defined as leaving a child in any place without necessary and reasonable care that any other reasonable adult would not leave a child of the same age and ability.

-This can be a very difficult burden of proof to establish, and any doubt in the mind of the judge or jury can result in reduction or complete dismissal of the charges against you.
+This can be a very difficult burden of proof to establish, and any doubt in the mind of the judge or jury can result in a reduction or complete dismissal of the charges against you.
 Therefore, it is important to immediately contact an experienced criminal defense lawyer in Dallas, Texas, as soon as you are investigated for abandoning or endangering your child.

 Dallas Child Abandonment and Endangerment Offenses

-An individual who has custody, care or control of the child can be charged with abandoning or endangering a child under the Texas Penal Code § 22.041(b) if they intentionally abandon a child under the age of 15 in a situation that would expose the child to an unreasonable risk of harm.
+An individual who has custody, care, or control of the child can be charged with abandoning or endangering a child under the Texas Penal Code § 22.041(b) if they intentionally abandon a child under the age of 15 in a situation that would expose the child to an unreasonable risk of harm.

-Also, according to section 22.041(c) of the Texas Penal Code, an individual who has custody, care or control of a child can be charged with endangering or abandoning a child if they recklessly, knowingly, intentionally or through criminal negligence commit an act that causes a child under the age of 15 to be placed in imminent danger if physical or mental impairment, bodily injury or death.
+Also, according to section 22.041(c) of the Texas Penal Code, an individual who has custody, care, or control of a child can be charged with endangering or abandoning a child if they recklessly, knowingly, intentionally, or through criminal negligence commit an act that causes a child under the age of 15 to be placed in imminent danger if physical or mental impairment, bodily injury or death.

-As stated in the Texas Penal Code § 22.041(c-1), the following forms of conduct presumably place a child in imminent danger of physical or mental impairment, bodily injury or death:
+As stated in the Texas Penal Code § 22.041(c-1), the following forms of conduct presumably place a child in imminent danger of physical or mental impairment, bodily injury, or death:

-- Manufacturing, possessing or using methamphetamines or meth when a child is present;
+- Manufacturing, possessing, or using methamphetamines or meth when a child is present;

 - The child has any presence of methamphetamine in their body; and/or

-- A Penalty Group 1 substance is injected, ingested, inhaled or used in the presence of a child.
+- A Penalty Group 1 substance is injected, ingested, inhaled, or used in the presence of a child.